TurnWheel/TWCMS/README.md

 trivial to include different template files based on a parameter or setting.

-**Resource Files (CSS & JS)**: Resource files are unique in TWCMS, as they are designed to be included by default.
+**Resource Files (CSS & JS)**: Resource files are unique in TWCMS, as they are designed to be included based on page name.
 If you have page-specific CSS you want to add to a page, rather than bloating your global CSS file, simply create a file in the "css" directory with the name of your page.

-For example: The page /about/history/ has some custom styling.
-All I have to do s create a file called */css/cms.about_history.css*.
+For example: If the page /about/history/ has some custom styling.
+All I need to do is add a file called */css/cms.about_history.css*.
 This file is automatically included on this page only.
-The format for JS files is the same.
+The also works for JS files.

 In addition to these page-specific resources, TWCMS has 3 pre-defined files: global, index, and subpage.
 As you might expect, global is included on every